The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Smokey is young, wily, and very friendly.
 But watch out for those teeth and claws if he decides he's had enough attention!
 It took a while for Smokey and Louie to warm up to each other but now they're hunting and treat-begging partners.
 He's kind of obsessed with the chickens but thankfully they're too big for him.
 Listen for his soft meow as he appears out of nowhere for some love!

-Five new little ladies came to the farm in summer 2022 after spending the first month of their lives with a broody hen at our friends' farm down the road.
-They're now all grown and laying delicious, healthy, free range eggs for sale here at the farm!
+Five little ladies came to the farm in summer 2022 after spending the first month of their lives with a broody hen at our friends' farm down the road.
+They're long grown now and laying delicious, healthy, free range eggs for sale here at the farm!
 The ladies are Emilie (Starlight Green Egger), Ida (Welsummer), Hazella (Cinnamon Queen), Leona (Ameraucana), and Lavender (Lavender Orpington).
 They contribute a lot of fun and personality to the farm!
+RIP sweet Hedwig from Colorado (the black lady pictured with them).

 Four new teenage ladies came to the farm on April 1, 2023.
-They're adults now and are laying more delicious free range eggs for sale here at the farm!
+They're adults now, too, and are laying more delicious free range eggs for sale here at the farm!
 These ladies are Bet (Barred Plymouth Rock), Violet (Sapphire Gem), May (Columbian Wyandotte), and Frieda (Blue-Laced Gold Wyandotte).

 The Traveling Ladies

 Five more chicks joined the farm in mid-May 2023 to help meet the local demand for high-quality free-range eggs.
 They're also part of our biodynamic approach to farming: they live in a mobile coop in the pastures so they can help break up horse and goat manure, eat bugs, and contribute their own compost to improve pasture health.
 They also lay large and colorful eggs.
 These chicks were named for traveling ladies but gave us a surprise, as one of them turned out to be a gent!
-Meet Nellie (Bly) (White Leghorn), Thelma (Rhode Island Red), Nina (Simone) (RIP) and Koko (Taylor) (Eastereggers).
-J.D. (initially named Louise) is doing a great job guarding his "sisters" and all of the older ladies.
+Meet Nellie Bly (White Leghorn) (RIP), Thelma (Rhode Island Red), Nina Simone (RIP) and Koko Taylor (Eastereggers).
+J.D. (initially named Louise) is doing a great job guarding his "sisters" and all of the other ladies.

 Johnny